Physiology of Vernalization

 Vernalization promotes flowering by causing an epigenetic shut off of FLC:

 Our work has also demonstrated that the promotion of flowering by vernalization is also regulated by FLC.
 The late flowering phenotype of FRI or autonomous pathway mutants can be effectively suppressed by vernalization.
 This suppression takes place at the level of FLC regulation.
 Following vernalization FLC expression is permanently down regulated; for the rest of the plant's life FLC levels remain suppressed.
 Levels are then reset during reproduction and are high again in the next generation.

 We, authors of the above figure, are currently working to understand in greater detail how FLC is regulated by FRI, the autonomous pathway, and vernalization.
 We used a variety of genetic and molecular approaches in this pursuit.
 Recent work by our lab and others has shown that changes in chromatin structure are critical in FLC regulation.
 One gene recently cloned by our lab, EFS, is required for high levels of FLC expression; efs mutants suppress the late-flowering effects of FRI and autonomous-pathway mutants.
-EFS encodes a SET-domian containing transcription factor.
+EFS encodes a SET-domain containing transcription factor.
 SET domain proteins are known to act as histone methyl transferases, which can modify chromatin structure and thereby regulate gene expression.

 Epigenetics refers to heritable changes in patterns of gene expression that occur without alterations in DNA sequence.
 The epigenetic mechanisms involve covalent modifications of DNA and histones, which affect transcriptional activity of chromatin.
 Since chromatin states can be propagated through mitotic and meiotic divisions, epigenetic mechanisms are thought to provide heritable ‘cellular memory’.
 Here, we review selected examples of epigenetic memory in plants and briefly discuss underlying mechanisms.,